BDX-town/Mangane/docs/architecture/REACT_QUERY_AND_CACHE_INVENTORY.md

 ## 7. Current evidence limitation

-The repository code-search index initially returned no results for React Query APIs, and the available GitHub file interface does not provide a complete source-tree enumeration.
-A late review identified two exact query modules, which have now been inspected and recorded above.
+The executable full-tree scanner currently identifies the three exact query modules and the logout cancellation boundary recorded above.

-The verified inventory therefore includes the singleton client, root provider, `['carouselAvatars']`, and `['trends']`, but it is still not repository-complete.
-Additional query, mutation, cache-manipulation, hydration and persistence call sites may exist and remain blockers until enumerated.
+The scanner covers direct executable API names but cannot prove the absence of aliased imports, wrappers or dynamic property access.
+Those patterns, along with runtime hydration and persistence behavior, remain explicit blockers.

-This limitation must not be converted into a claim that there are only two query modules, that either key is safely scoped, or that React Query is unused elsewhere.
+This limitation must not be converted into a claim that there are only three query modules or that any current key is safely scoped.

 ## 8. Phase 0 completion criteria